Barium EnemaSkip to the navigation

 A barium enema is done to:

-- Help correct a condition called ileocolic intussusception, in which the end of a child's small intestine protrudes into the large intestine.
+- Help correct a condition called ileocolic intussusception .
+This occurs when the end of a child's small intestine protrudes into the large intestine.

 How To Prepare